Clarita de Quiroz

-Clarita de Quiroz (born 3 August 1987) is a Scottish singer–songwriter and model from Edzell, Angus, Scotland.
-De Quiroz is a classically trained pianist and percussionist, who was named north-east Scotland's "Young Musician of the Year" in 1998.
-In August 2008, De Quiroz appeared in the video for MC Harvey's "If I Was Your Man", the shooting of which was interrupted by Fife Police, as it was taking place close to the home of Prime Minister Gordon Brown.
-Her first single, "Summertime", was released in September 2008.
-She is also known for supporting Akon in Scotland during 2007 as well as Amp Fiddler.
-De Quiroz is now based in the UAE.
+Claire O'Neill (born 3 August 1987), better known as Clarita de Quiroz, is a Scottish singer–songwriter and model from Edzell, Angus, Scotland.
+De Quiroz is a classically trained pianist and percussionist, who was named "Young Musician of the Year" in 1998 in North East Scotland.
+She is also known for supporting Sir Elton John in Abu Dhabi during 2012.
+De Quiroz is now based in the UAE and is a chart topping recording artist with reputable credentials.

+De Quiroz is a triple number 1 album holder in the UAE.
 De Quiroz filmed for the first motion picture in Dubai, City of Life.
-De Quiroz is also one of the Michelle Mone Ultimo's package models (website demonstration model) alongside ex Miss Scotland Lois Weatherup.

 Career

 Modelling

 De Quiroz was signed to numerous agencies.
 She was first signed with Scotland's The Look Agency (now The Look at Colours Agency).
 Her Dubai agency is Bareface for modelling.

-De Quiroz is currently based in Dubai where she has modelled for, MAC Makeup, Guerlain Makeup UAE, Snob magazine, Physique magazine, Illustrado magazine, Liz Claiborne UAE, Sheraton Hotels, Lily Pond Spa, Galeries Lafayette, Crafft AC (Commercial), Dubai Tourism Global Commercial, Men's Fitness Magazine, Harvey Nichols, Abu Dhabi Sports TV, Dessert Fish Magazine, and Emirates Woman Magazine.
-De Quiroz was also a selected finalist for the Paris Hilton BFF Dubai 2009 show however rejected the opportunity.

 Clarita became the face of Val Saint Lambert in October 2009 and shot for the new campaign in Belgium.

 De Quiroz was a packaging model for Ultimo lingerie alongside Lois Weatherup, a former Miss Scotland.
 She has modelled for companies such as La Senza, Boudich Lingerie, La Sirenne Channel 4 Stacked, ICS learning commercial, front page model and editorial model for Illustrado Magazine La Femme Fatale Lingerie, Wella Hair at Salon International 2007, MTV, and appeared on numerous front page covers of magazines and editorials/commercials.